-With the new year upon us, I thought we could take a quick peek into what we, at Spoonshot, expect the future to hold, starting with a few interesting ingredients to watch out for in 2021.
+With the new year upon us, I thought we could take a quick peek into what we, at Spoonshot, expect the future to hold, starting with a few interesting ingredient trends to watch out for in 2022.
 These ingredients offer benefits not just linked to nutrition and functional benefits, but also in the realm of sustainability – all packaged in innovative and convenient formats.

-Here’s the full list of the top ingredients to watch out for in 2021
+Here’s the full list of the top ingredient trends to watch out for in 2022

 New research into breadfruit, a staple crop found in tropical regions, puts it squarely in the next major superfood category.
 The studies have shown that breadfruit has a low glycemic index, significant protein, and fiber content, as well as decent quantities of a number of micronutrients.
 It is also easier to digest than wheat protein.

 Breadfruit is quite versatile – it can be eaten ripe as a fruit, cooked in both ripe and unripe stages, and be made into a gluten-free flour.
 Our data shows that consumer interest in breadfruit grew by over 53% during the last 12 months, and it is expected to grow by 43% in the coming year.